madvamsi/DAC-Chat/README.md

 # DAC-Chat
-IP messender hosted as a windows service without using scokets Developed as a part of Course cirriculam @ C-DAC Bengalore.
+IP messender hosted as a windows service without using scokets Developed as a part of Course curriculum @ C-DAC Bengalore.

 This is a visual studio solution with 3 projects
-1) chat_client_ui is the chat client
+1) chat_client_ui is the chat client developed in WPF
 2) host creates a windows service
 3) requestreply is a WCF module which has the chat functionalities